MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.

 The command prompt for a R is `>`.
-You can hand-type commands line by line, or copy-paste multiple commands at once.
-Press Enter to execute the statement.
+You can hand-type commands line by line, or copy-paste multiple commands (commands run in sequence).

 ## Start with R